-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 2.1 Which entities are captured by the rules and codes that make up the principal elements of the ESG framework in your jurisdiction?

-The Non-Financial Reporting Directive (NFRD), which has been transposed into Maltese law, requires large ‘public interest entities' (ie, entities with a balance-sheet total of more than €20 million or a net turnover of more than €40 million) with more than 500 employees on average to disclose non-financial information in their annual reports.
-As of 2024, in respect of the financial year beginning on or after 1 January 2023, the Corporate Sustainability Reporting Directive (CSRD) will extend the scope of the reporting rules under the NFRD to all large companies as well as companies with securities listed on the regulated markets (save for companies qualifying as micro-enterprises).
-A ‘large company' under the CSRD is one that meets two or three of the following criteria:
+The Non-Financial Reporting Directive (NFRD), which has been transposed into Maltese law, requires 'large public interest entities' (ie, entities with a balance-sheet total of more than €20 million or a net turnover of more than €40 million) with more than 500 employees on average to disclose non-financial information in their annual reports.
+Following its transposition into Maltese law, due by July 2024, the Corporate Sustainability Reporting Directive (CSRD) will extend the scope of the reporting rules under the NFRD to all 'large companies' as well as companies with securities listed on the regulated markets (save for companies qualifying as micro-enterprises), in accordance with the staggered application timeline set out in the CSRD.
+A 'large company' under the CSRD is one that meets at least two of the following criteria:

 - a balance-sheet total of more than €20 million;